-Is IPv6 as an innovation OBE?
+Is IPv6 really evolutionary?

-Is an industry-wide IPv6 transition going to proceed as:
+Or, to use a multi-choice variant of this question: Is an industry-wide IPv6 transition going to proceed as:

-- extinction acting as a catalyst to take a step to some other entirely different technology platform that may have little in common with the Internet architecture as we understood it? - evolution by migrating existing IPv4 networks and their associated service market into IPv6 in a piecemeal fashion? - revolution by opening up new service markets with IPv6 that directly compete with IPv4 for overall market share?
+- -extinction acting as a catalyst to take a step to some other entirely different technology platform that may have little in common with the Internet architecture as we understood it? - -evolution by migrating existing IPv4 networks and their associated service market into IPv6 in a piecemeal fashion? - -revolution by opening up new service markets with IPv6 that directly compete with IPv4 for overall market share?